 More than 1.3 million patients have benefitted from Myriad’s BRACAnalysis®test, which was the first full-length gene sequencing test for a major, common disease and the standard of care for identifying individuals with hereditary breast and ovarian cancer.

 Patients and their healthcare professionals trust Myriad to deliver what no other company can:

 - More than 20 years of experience in hereditary cancer genetic testing

 - 14 days or less for test turnaround time

 - 97 percent of private insurance companies cover Myriad’s hereditary cancer genetic testing

 At Myriad, we are committed to providing the highest-quality laboratory testing and delivering accurate, clinically actionable results that to help you make better, more informed decisions.
 The Myriad myVision™ Variant Classification Program enables us to provide unmatched variant classification so that that your patient’s genetic testing results are as accurate as possible, reducing uncertainty for patients and their families, and increasing your confidence in providing treatment recommendations.

 Learn more about our commitment to quality:

 Genetic Testing for Hereditary Cancer Syndromes

 Approximately five to 10 percent of all cancers are hereditary.
-The known inherited cancer syndromes cause greatly increased risks for cancer and disease recurrence, and are more prevalent than might be expected.
+Patients with a hereditary cancer are at a significant risk for developing an initial cancer and/or a second primary cancer.
+Hereditary cancer is more prevalent than might be expected.
 In fact, there are very likely patients in your practice who carry the genetic mutations responsible for increased cancer risk.
 Identifying these patients through appropriate testing can potentially lead to improved treatment options, more appropriate plans for risk management, and, ultimately, better outcomes.